-NOTE 34, RELATED PARTIES... continued
+NOTE 34.
+RELATED PARTIES... continued

-In 2017 DDM undertook an investment in a Greek NPL transaction which was executed by making a structured investment of a net amount of EUR 36,430k into a Luxembourg SPV ("Artemis Finance Holding S.A.R.L."), whose shares are ultimately held by trusts attributable to Erik Fällström and Andreas Tuczka.
-In 2019 DDM further bought out the co-investor, with a total investment amounting to approximately EUR 20 million.
+In 2017 DDM undertook an investment in a Greek NPL transaction which was executed by making a structured investment of a net amount of EUR 36.4M into a Luxembourg SPV ("Artemis Finance Holding S.A.R.L."), whose shares are ultimately held by trusts attributable to Erik Fällström and Andreas Tuczka.
+In 2019 DDM further bought out the co-investor, with a total investment amounting to approximately EUR 20.1M.
+In 2020 DDM restructured its investment in the Greek NPL transaction which resulted in accelerated collections of EUR 59.8M being received and the entire carrying value remaining of EUR 43.8M prior to the restructuring has been recognized as amortization.
+DDM has assessed the transaction and concluded it retains the same contractual rights to future cashflows in the distressed asset portfolio as prior to the restructuring and therefore has not derecognized the asset under IFRS 9 amortized cost as of 31 December 2020.
 Transactions between DDM Group companies (fully consolidated) and Artemis Finance Holding (and its subsidiaries) were as follows: